Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 boxes based on [[!ISOBMFF]] and [[!MPEGCMAF]] instead of specific UUID boxes.

 Many new technologies like MPEG HEVC, AV1, HDR have CMAF bindings.
 Using CMAF will make it easier to adopt such technologies.

-This project started as a multi-vendor interop project, some discussions on the early development of the specification have been documented in [[=fmp4git=]].
+Some discussions on the early development of the specification have been documented in [[=fmp4git=]].

    Figure 4: CMAF Ingest with multiple ingest sources.
    <!--<figure> <img src="Diagrams/Multiple-Sources.png" /> </figure>-->